 Related Reading: 3 Daily routines to keep your home clutter-free

-3. I Try to Get Enough Sleep
+3. Get Enough Sleep

-Related Reading: The Effects of Sleep on EVERYTHING!
+Related Reading: The Effects of Sleep on Everything.

-4. I Eat Simple Foods At Home
+4. Eat Simple Foods At Home

 Related Reading: How I Meal Plan

-5. I Say “No” Regularly
+5. Say “No” Regularly

-Over the course of my adult life, I’ve gotten better at confidently saying “no” when a decision doesn’t align with my current season of life.
+And it IS a skill you can learn and grow into — I know this because I’ve gotten better at confidently saying “no” when a decision doesn’t align with my current season of life.

 Related Reading: 99 Effective ways to say “no”.

-6. I Monitor My Media
+6. Monitor Your Media

 Related Reading: 5 tips to touch your smartphone less

-7. I Plan Ahead
+7. Plan Ahead

 Related Reading: Prevent Burnout by Focusing on Planning and Progress